Willis Group surpassed the Zacks Consensus Estimate and improved

 incorporation of the Group's parent company.
 The company operated

-when the outstanding common shares of Willis-Bermuda were cancelled
+Later the outstanding common shares of Willis-Bermuda were

-and Willis Group Holdings issued ordinary shares with substantially
+cancelled and Willis Group Holdings issued ordinary shares with the

-the same rights and preferences on a one-for-one basis to the
+same rights and preferences on a one-for-one basis to the holders

-Willis-Bermuda as the ultimate parent company and Willis-Bermuda
+ultimate parent company and Willis-Bermuda became a wholly owned

 Willis Group operates through three segments: Global, North